LayanJethwa/intrusive-revision/README.md

 It is targeted towards anyone who wants to integrate their learning into their daily life, and hopefully will be an effective tool!

+The privacy policy can be accessed on this link: [https://layanjethwa.github.io/intrusive-revision/](https://layanjethwa.github.io/intrusive-revision/)

 ![Logo](https://github.com/LayanJethwa/intrusive-revision/blob/master/screenshots/logo-square.png)

 ## Installation